Operation Aphrodite: Project history

-Old Boeing B-17 Flying Fortress bombers were stripped of all normal combat armament and all other non-essential gear (armor, guns, bomb racks, transceiver, seats, etc.), relieving them of about 12000 lb of weight.
-To allow easier exit when the pilot and co-pilot were to parachute out, the canopy was removed.
-Azon radio remote-control equipment was added, with two television cameras fitted in the cockpit to allow a view of both the ground and the main instrumentation panel to be transmitted back to an accompanying B-17 "CQ-4" 'mothership'.
+At RAF Honington, B-17F and B-17G Flying Fortress bombers were stripped of all normal combat armament and all other non-essential gear (armor, turrets and guns, bomb racks, radio transceiver, seats, etc.), relieving them of about 12000 lb of weight.
+To allow easier exit when the pilot and co-pilot were to parachute out, the usual escape hatch was removed, and the opening enlarged and modified for quicker egress, and on some aircraft, the cockpit roof was removed.